yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/javascript-primer.md

 This text mainly introduces JavaScript.
 Beginners will have a general understanding about JavaScript and would have the right skills for Cocos Creator development after they master the contents of this text.

 JavaScript is a programming language full of controversy: it is named after Java, but in fact, it has nothing to do with Java.
 The creation of JavaScript [only took 10 days](https://www.w3.org/community/webed/wiki/A_Short_History_of_JavaScript), but it managed to develop into the most popular Web development language in the world in 20 years.
-If you are looking for a reason for the status and popularity of JavaScript nowadays, there's no doubt it is because of its easy-to-use language feature.
+If you are looking for the reason behind the status and popularity of JavaScript nowadays, there's no doubt it is because of its easy-to-use language features.
 Of course, mastering JavaScript is a tough task, but learning knowledge enough to develop Web Apps and games is easy.
-If you have some basic programming skills, then it won't take you too long to get familiar with JavaScript language features.
+If you have some basic programming skills, then it won't take you too long to get familiar with JavaScript's language features.

 In addition, you may use some exsiting patterns while using Cocos Creator to develop a game under most circumstances.
 According to the Pareto principle (also known as the 80/20 principle), mastering  20% of one language is enough for you to handle more than 80% of situations.
 Now, let's learn enough JavaScript knowledge in the shortest time so that we can begin to develop a game with Cocos Creator.